wileycousins/doretax/doretax/README.txt

     $ python manage.py syncdb --noinput
     this will make a Decode72 and Lloyd user.
 Lloyd's password is 'password'

-To load old site data locally:
+To load site data locally:
     $ python manage.py loaddata biz/fixtures/*.yaml

 If you don't know what Gondor instance label to use: